lisaong/stackup-workshops/mask-or-not/README.md

 3. Start Arduino IDE.
 Go to Boards Manager, select `ESP32 Arduino (in sketchbook)`.
 This will reference the updated libraries.
 4. Open the sketch file: [run_model_cnn.ino](run_model_cnn.ino).
-5. Connect an ESP32 to USB, select the COM port to connect to it
+5. Connect an ESP32 to USB, select the COM port to connect to it.
-6. Upload the sketch to the ESP32
+6. Upload the sketch to the ESP32.
-7. Once upload is complete, open Serial Monitor to monitor serial output
+7. Once upload is complete, open Serial Monitor to monitor serial output.

    a.
 If you observe `nan`, reset the ESP32 to see if `AllocateTensors` has failed.
 If so, you may need to increase `TENSOR_ARENA_SIZE`.